ssteinbuss/IDSA-Rulebook/documentation/1. Introduction/1_Introduction.md

 To that end, IDSA develops the Data Space Requirements (the Rulebook), the Reference Architecture Models (RAMs), complementary implementation and operations guidance.
 IDSA also engages with international standardization bodies and open-source initiatives to harmonize and share the knowledge contributed by its members, thereby supporting the global adoption and interoperability of data space technologies and business models.

-The central objectives for data spaces is the protection of the autonomy of participants, and to enable their agency over data sharing and use.
-This leads to the establishment of trustworthiness in data sharing.
+The central objectives for data spaces is the establishment of trustworthiness in data sharing.
 The IDSA Manifesto articulates the fundamental principles that underpin these objectives:

 <span style="color: red;">insert link and/or screenshot to the Manifesto here</span>